Clear correlation between monopoles and the chiral condensate in SU(3) QCD: Chiral condensate

 These results are consistent with the above-mentioned conclusions using the Dirac eigenvalue density $\rho(\lambda)$ and the Banks-Casher relation.
 In Table~\ref{table:result}, we summarize the chiral condensate values in the chiral limit evaluated from the two different methods for SU(3), Abelian, monopole and photon sectors.

-In the presence of bare quark masses of $m = 0.01 - 0.02$, however, there appears a significant deviation of the chiral condensates between SU(3) and Abelian sectors, which quantitatively differs from SU(2) QCD, where Abelian dominance is observed at $m = 0.05 - 0.3$ \cite{Woloshyn:1994rv}.
+In the presence of bare quark masses of $m = 0.01 - 0.02$, however, there appears a significant deviation of the chiral condensates between SU(3) and Abelian sectors, which quantitatively differs from SU(2) QCD, where Abelian dominance is observed at $m = 0.05 - 0.3$~\cite{Woloshyn:1994rv}.
 In particular, compared with SU(3) QCD, bare-quark mass $m$ dependence of the chiral condensate is fairly reduced in Abelian-projected QCD, and also in the monopole part.

 As an interesting possibility, the net chiral condensate in the Abelian/monopole sector is controlled by quark-mass independent object.
 This might be understood if monopoles are directly responsible for chiral symmetry breaking, because monopoles have no bare quark mass dependence in the quenched approximation.
-Then, in the next section, we examine the correlation between the chiral condensate and monopoles in more direct manner.
+Then, we next examine the correlation between the chiral condensate and monopoles in more direct manner.